tobiasstenberg/DOTFILES/README.md

 * brightness indicator
 * use dunst as general notification for when a long script has finished - a scraper for example

+Add following features to polybar:
+* Pacman and AUR updates counter
+* Number of unread emails and clickable exec to thunderbird
+* Github notification counter and clickable link

 ## Keybindings
 Mod+Return: exec st
 Mod+D: exec rofi